-Expert 7 sees the possibility of cooperating with "extracurricular places of learning [...]" what "would only work if we could offer it on a mandatory basis every school year" (DE 7).
+Expert DE7 sees the possibility of cooperating with "extracurricular places of learning [...]" what "would only work if we could offer it on a mandatory basis every school year" (DE 7).

-For expert No. 4 competitions are a useful tool:
+For expert DE4 competitions are a useful tool:

-"So what is very popular in the direction of the youth research competitions both youth, "youth experiments "for or younger students and "youth researchers" I mean from 16, up to the Abitur."(DE No. 4)
+"So what is very popular in the direction of the youth research competitions both youth, "youth experiments "for or younger students and"youth researchers" I mean from 16, up to the A-levels."(DE 4)

 Resumée: There does not exist a curriculum for citizen science in Germany.
 But first approaches of Citizen Science projects can be seen in the context of technical papers (in german: "Facharbeiten"), projects courses in the upper classes.
-Furthermore E. No 7 was the only one who said that there is a possibility for integrating new topics as there is a "special column" where one can enter special features for different subjects (e.g. mathematics, chemistry...).
+Furthermore, expert DE 7 was the only one who said that there is a possibility for integrating new topics as there is a "special column" where one can enter special features for different subjects (e.g. mathematics, chemistry...).
 Furthermore, most of the experts see possible implementations in STEM-subjects and some experts also say that it can be implemented in various subjects.
-Furthermore, E. No.2 states that it could be realized in advanced course subjects.
+Furthermore, expert DE2 states that it could be realized in advanced course subjects.